 - Never use a candle if oxygen is used in the home.

 - Have flashlights and battery-powered lighting ready to use during a power outage.
 Never use candles.

 If you live in the Midwest and are in need of fire damage restoration or smoke removal, rest assured that you can turn to Hays + Sons we’re just a phone call away.
 For years, Hays + Sons been proud to help our communities in their time of need.
-We have offices in Indianapolis, Fort Wayne, Crown Point, Muncie, Lafayette, Columbus, IN, and Cincinnati, OH, all that can handle fire damage and get your life back to normal.
+We have offices with certified fire restoration experts in Indianapolis, Fort Wayne, Crown Point, Muncie, Lafayette, Columbus, IN, and Cincinnati, OH, all that can handle fire damage and get your life back to normal.